Introduction

 - Note these 3 paths : Rscript executable, R script to run, R project root directory

-Part 1 : Building a R script executor tool using Shinkai AI assisted tool creation UI
+Part 1 : Building a R script executor tool using Shinkai AI-assisted tool builder

 - select a programming language (we’ll use Python in this tutorial)